-Lifting concrete with polyurethane foam has many names, foam jacking, poly jacking, foam lifting, and there may even be a couple other names as well.
-All this means is the company uses an eco-friendly, two-part polyurethane foam process to lift and repair sunken concrete.
+Lifting and repairing concrete with polyurethane foam has many names: foam jacking, poly jacking, foam lifting, and there may even be a couple of other names as well.
+The bottom line is we are the company that uses eco-friendly, two-part polyurethane foam to lift and repair sunken concrete.

 What can Foam Jacking fix?

-Foam jacking is better than mud jacking because the holes that are required to be drilled for foam jacking are smaller than the holes that are necessary for mud jacking.
+Foam IS better than mud jacking because the holes that are required to be drilled to use foam are smaller than the holes that are necessary for mud jacking.
 The lifting product that is created with the two-part foam process will spread up to 7 feet in either direction.
-Mud does not spread, so there is a necessity for larger and more holes to lift a slab of concrete.
-Foam jacking is better than mud jacking because the hardened foam is not affected by water and weather.
+Mud does not spread.
+So there is a necessity for larger and more holes to lift a slab of concrete to repair it.
+Foam is better than mud jacking because the hardened foam is not affected by water and weather.
 The concrete will not sink again once the foam has lifted it.
-The mud jacking material is made up of water, concrete and dirt.
-Once the water from the mud evaporates, the concrete may once again sink.
+Mudjacking material is made up of water, concrete, and dirt.
+Once the water from the mud evaporates, the concrete may again sink.
 The foam used to lift and repair the sinking concrete is lighter than the materials used in mud jacking.
-Foam jacking is not as messy as mud jacking, and it takes less time to lift concrete with foam as it does with mud.
+This process is not as messy as mud jacking, and it takes less time to lift concrete with foam than it does with mud.

-Can poly jacking be done between buildings and in hard to get to spaces?
+Can foam mudjacking be done between buildings and in hard to get to spaces?

-Typically, poly jacking is comparable to mud jacking.
-If you consider the fact that 40% of the poly jacking jobs are to lift and repair concrete that needs to be repaired after it has already been mud jacked, the answer to that question is, yes.
+Typically, foam/poly jacking is comparable to mud jacking.
+If you consider the fact that 40% of the jobs we do are to lift and repair concrete that needs to be repaired again after it has already been mud jacked.
+The answer to that question is yes.
 Lifting concrete will always be 30-40% less expensive than replacing concrete.
-A reputable Poly Jacking company will be honest in their evaluation of the job.
+A reputable Poly Jacking company will be honest in its evaluation of the job.
 They should let you know if the concrete is beyond repair and needs to be replaced.

 Can foam insulation be used to repair concrete?

-The answer to that question is, no. The tendency for some inexperienced companies and DIYers may be to try and cut costs and use interior insulation as a method of lifting and repairing concrete.
-Concrete Raising Systems has been in the Foam Jacking business for a number of years.
-There is a difference in the foam that is used to repair sunken concrete and to insulate a home.
+The answer to that question is no. Some inexperienced companies and DIYers may try to cut costs and use interior insulation to lift and repair concrete.
+Concrete Raising Systems has been in this business since 2012.
+There is a difference in the foam used to repair sunken concrete and insulate a home.
 A seasoned professional is recommended to complete the concrete lifting and repair work.
 The equipment used in the polyurethane foam process needs to be clean and in good working order.
-The part A to part B ratio in foam jacking is adjusted based on the current climate and conditions.
-Experience is highly recommended for any job that is to be completed to the satisfaction of the client.
+The part A to part B ratio in foam mudjacking is adjusted based on the current climate and conditions.
+Client satisfaction is best attained by hiring an experienced company.

-Foam Jacking Kansas City is what the professionals at Concrete Raising Systems do best.
-When the supplier who sells foam to a large majority of the foam jacking companies around the U.S. asks the owners at Concrete Raising Systems for their advice about their foam products, you know Ken and Jason are the best at what they do with Foam Jacking.
+The professionals at Concrete Raising Systems are the best at what they do.
+When the supplier who sells foam to a large majority of the foam jacking companies around the U.S. asks the owners at Concrete Raising Systems for their advice about their foam products, you know Ken and Jason are the best at what they do.
+Contact them today for a quote.